Galactic8291/Spoon_Design_Idea/README.md

 Also this has been delayed previously twice now due to unforeseen life problems.

+Not as polished as I would like it since my css skills need work.
+But things are coming together I think

 Feel free to spread the word of this redesign.

 Rule 1): DO NOT GET AHEAD OF YOURSELF